SupercraftD/world-game/README.md

 ## Current Features:

+### New:
+1. Added whole game (8-24-23)

+### Current Key Features:
 1. a tile-based world, with different props, types, and properties assignable to each tile.
 2. a chunk-based generation system, each 20x20 tiles.
-These chunks can be mostly grass, mostly water, or a mix.
-Random props like berry bushes spawn on grass too.
+Chunks and tiles vary.
 3. smooth player movement system, with differing modifiers to speed depending on environment
-4. a way to interact with nearby tiles by clicking on their interactable props
+4. interact with nearby tiles and props
-5. an inventory system, currently with 9 slots for your hotbar
+5. an inventory system
-6. a minimap
-7. player stats that get modified by external factors
+6. player stats that get modified by external factors
-8. UI stat bars that display those stats, when relevant
+7. UI with minimap, inventory, stat bars

+### Upcoming Features:
+#### High priority (work on now):
+1. Food and energy stats
+2. consuming items from inventory
+#### Low priority (work on later):
+1. crafting
+2. building
+3. survival aspects

 ## Contributing:
 I don't mind if you contribute, just try to sort of follow the class system I've created with the different files, functions, and classes.